ltrzesniewski/InlineIL.Fody/README.md

    Marks a label at a given position in the code.

  - `IL.Push`, `IL.PushInRef`, `IL.PushOutRef`
    Pushes the provided argument onto the evaluation stack.
-Does not require a constant argument, any expression will work.
+Does not require a constant argument, any expression should work.
+If an error is raised in optimized builds, try to use `IL.EnsureLocal` to change the layout of the IL emitted by the compiler, so it becomes compatible.

  - `IL.Pop`
    Pops a value from the evaluation stack into a local variable or static field.